 What’s in this Section?¶

-If you’re interested in learning about Fugue‘s internals, including how Fugue is installed, how the Basic and Team Conductors differ, and how Fugue processes work, you’re in the right place.
+If you’re interested in learning about Fugue‘s internals, including how Fugue is installed, how the Free Fugue and the paid version of Fugue differ, and how Fugue processes work, you’re in the right place.
 If you’d prefer to read about setting up and configuring Fugue, see Configure.
 If you’ve already installed Fugue and are ready to use it, see Use.
 And if you want to try an example or learn about writing Ludwig, see Learn.

 Here in Internals, you can find details about: